 To test a piece, crinkle it gently in your hands while holding it up to your ear.
-On older pieces, you may hear a gently crinkling noise as you handle the fabric, which indicates that fibers are breaking.
-Do not wash a piece that crinkles, because this will cause further... damage, and the piece could disintegrate in the wash.
+On older pieces, you might hear a gentle crinkling noise as you handle the fabric, which indicates that fibers are breaking.
+Do not wash a piece that crinkles because this will cause further damage and the piece could disintegrate in the wash.

 Wool fabrics or items embroidered with wool threads (crewel bedding is most often worked in wool threads on a linen ground) should be dry cleaned by an experienced professional to avoid shrinkage or loss of fibers in the wool threads.

-New projects, especially redwork, should also be tested for dye transfer or crocking.
+New projects, especially redwork, also should be tested for dye transfer, also known as crocking.
 You can easily test the piece by dipping a swab in water and gently rubbing the threads.
-If the tip of the swab picks up dye, the piece should be washed in cold water and rinsed thoroughly until the excess dye is removed.
+If the tip of the swab picks up the dye, the piece should be washed in cold water and rinsed thoroughly until the excess dye is removed.
 Do not allow the piece to dry until all traces of rogue dye have been washed away, or it could set in the fabric permanently.

 02 of 11